 Fig. 4.
-Closed / Reduced Position
+Fully Closed Position

-NOTE: All Farringdon Eco models are fitted with a mechanical stop for smoke control areas, please note that the secondary air control will not fully close, thus allowing a bleed of air to the fire box to reduce smoke emissions.
+NOTE : If your stove installation is within a smoke control area, it must be fitted with a restrictor screw, acting as a mechanical stop for the secondary air control.
+This will not fully close, thus allowing a bleed of air to the fire box to reduce smoke emissions.

-5.1.5 Tertiary Air
+5.1.4 Tertiary Air

-All Farringdon Eco models have tertiary air supply that can be seen working during certain conditions during the burning period.
-The outlet for the tertiary air, is at the rear of the fire box chamber, just below the throat plate through a series of small holes (See page 6).
+All models have tertiary air supply that can be seen working during certain conditions during the burning period.
+The outlet for the tertiary air, is at the rear of the fire box chamber, just below the throat plate through a series of small holes.
+(See page 6).